 \subsection{Related Work}

-\textbf{Implicit Bias of GD on Linear Diagonal Networks.}~ \citet{soudry2018implicit} show that under linearly separable data with logistic loss, the weight of a linear model diverges while the direction converges to the $\ell_2$ max-margin classifier.
-For linear diagonal networks, gradient descent biases toward sparse predictors \citep{gunasekar2018implicit}, with 2-layer models converging to $\ell_1$ max-margin direction under the assumption of directional convergence.
-This directional convergence has later been formally established for gradient flow \citep{NEURIPS2020_c76e4b2f}, supporting the validity of this assumption.
-Subsequent papers have studied linear diagonal networks in sparse regression, in which initialization scale governs the implicit bias: large initialization favors $\ell_2$-type bias, while small initialization favors $\ell_1$-type sparsity \citep{woodworth2020kernel,yun2020unifying,moroshko2020implicit}.
-Stochastic gradient descent (SGD)'s noise provides implicit regularization toward sparser solutions \citep{pesme2021implicit}, amplified at large learning rates \citep{even2023s}. \citet{nacson2022implicit} show that large GD step sizes push solutions out of the kernel regime, enabling sparse solutions.
-Beyond GD and SGD, recent works analyze implicit bias in diagonal linear networks through mirror-flow and related continuous-time formulations~\citep{jacobs2025mirror, wang2024mirror, papazov2024leveraging, jacobs2024mask}; we provide a brief overview in Appendix~\ref{app:diagrecent}.
+\textbf{Implicit Bias of GD on Linear Diagonal Networks.}~ \citet{soudry2018implicit} show that, for linearly separable logistic regression, the weight of a linear model diverges while the direction converges to the $\ell_2$ max-margin classifier.
+For linear diagonal networks, GD biases toward sparse predictors \citep{gunasekar2018implicit}, with 2-layer models converging to the $\ell_1$ max-margin direction under directional convergence \citep{NEURIPS2020_c76e4b2f}.
+Subsequent papers have studied this implicit bias in sparse regression, in which initialization scale governs the bias: large initialization favors $\ell_2$-type bias, while small initialization favors $\ell_1$-type sparsity \citep{woodworth2020kernel,yun2020unifying,moroshko2020implicit}.
+Other works study stochastic effects, kernel-regime behavior, and implicit regularization via mirror flow or related dynamics \citep{pesme2021implicit, even2023s,nacson2022implicit,jacobs2025mirror, wang2024mirror, papazov2024leveraging, jacobs2024mask}; we provide a brief overview in Appendix~\ref{app:diagrecent}.
 Prior work on small-initialization GD under squared loss in the same diagonal network setting shows incremental \emph{saddle-to-saddle} learning dynamics, where coordinates become active in discrete stages as the predictor moves between saddles~\citep{berthier2023incremental, pesme2023saddle}.
 We provide a detailed comparison between our setting and these saddle-to-saddle dynamics in Appendix~\ref{app:saddletosaddlecompare}.